Harris County judge provides update on the county's response to COVID-19

 Later in the afternoon, the city of Houston confirmed its third coronavirus death: a woman in her 70s with underlying health conditions.

-The county is also expected to announce a new dashboard reporting tool for COVID-19 cases.

-On March 30, Hidalgo said the stay-home order will certainly be extended, but so for they don't know yet for how long.
+On March 30, Hidalgo said the stay-home order will certainly be extended, but so far they don't know yet for how long.

 "Now, yesterday the CDC extended their guidance for an additional 30 days until April 30, and we're all aware that the order that I issued last week expires later this week on April 3," said Hidalgo.
 "We're continuing to look at numbers.
 As folks have seen, we've had spikes.
 We've had a lot of growth in the case count within Harris County, including the city of Houston and so I'll be making a determination tomorrow.
 I've been in contact with the different stakeholders with Mayor Turner and other mayors and the reality of it is, the question is not whether we'll be extending the order.
 It's really a question of for how long we'll be extending the order for, and this is really difficult.
 You know it's a difficult position we're all a part of."